yutriz/rextr/README.md

 quickextr -i extracted_file
 ```

+Here are some samples of generated json files https://github.com/yutriz/SN1_SCNs

 *Then translate the text in json file*

 to insert translated texts(in UTF-8) into the original file